vinberg88/opensuse/README.md

 PARROT OS 7 and KDE 6 - How To install KDE via ParrotOS 7 and Windows 11 - WSL - Linux - YouTube - GitHub

--- THIS IS BETA SO ITS NOT PERFECT BUT WORKS - PARROT OS 7 AND KDE 6 FOR WSL --

 How to install KDE 6 via PARROT OS 7 - WSL - TEXT

 https://github.com/vinberg88/opensuse/blob/main/PARROT7-KDE6.txt